dougbug589/waydroid-guide-cachyos-arch/README.md

 This is how I got [Waydroid](https://waydro.id/) working on [CachyOS](https://cachyos.org/) Linux.
 It's not a comprehensive guide, just my process with the stuff that actually worked for me.

+> **⚠️ Disclaimer:** This is a community guide based on personal experience, not official documentation.
+Always review commands before running them.
+Your mileage may vary.

 ---

 ## 📦 What is Waydroid?